maxint-rd/YT_7-seg_modules/README.md

 # WORK IN PROGRESS

-This project is still being developed.
+This project aims to create custom made 7-segment display modules that can be daisychained to form multi-digit displays.
+They may vary in implementation, but share a common interface and layout to ensure compatibilty.

---- More info later... ---
+Note that this project is still being developed, so specifications may be changed over time.

 ## Dimensions
-Perfboard 13x23 holes, +/- 34*58mm
+Perfboard 13x23 holes, +/- 34*60mm

 [<img align="right" src="https://github.com/maxint-rd/YT_7-seg_modules/blob/master/images/7SEG_mx01_74HC595_CD4511_front_480.jpg" width=480>](https://github.com/maxint-rd/YT_7-seg_modules/blob/master/images/7SEG_mx01_74HC595_CD4511_front.jpg)
 ### Example module 7SEG_mx01_74HC595_CD4511